csc-training/summerschool/gpu/exercises/04-bonus-cpu-gpu-overlap/README.md

 ### Compiling

+**Note!** This bonus exercise uses ROCm-specific profiling tools and ROCTx ranges.
+It is intended for LUMI during the course.

+The profiling instructions will not work on Mahti as written, because Mahti uses NVIDIA GPUs.
+To run a similar profiling exercise on Mahti, the ROCTx annotations and `rocprofv3` commands would need to be replaced with NVIDIA tools, e.g. NVTX annotations and Nsys.

 This is a bonus exercise that implements `roctX` ranges to make CPU work visible in the profiling timeline:

 - `roctxRangePush()`